Comparing Swiss Travel Passes and the Half Fare Card (2026)

 • Area Covered: Wider than Jungfrau—includes Brienz, Spiez, Gstaad, Kandersteg, Meiringen, and more

-• Lifts Included: Coverage is expanding in summer 2025, and the Schynige Platte, Schilthornbahn, and even the GoldenPass Express are now fully included.
-However, several mountain lines (like Harder Kulm or Eiger Express) now offer only partial discounts, and are no longer free as in previous years.
+• Lines No Longer Included: Several mountain lines (like Harder Kulm or Eiger Express) now offer only partial discounts, and are no longer free as in previous years.
+Also, Kandersteg – Oeschinensee and Brig – Domodossola are not covered as of 2026.

 • Public Transport: Regional trains, buses, and lake boats